gcp-services/documentation/guides/unexpected-invoice.md

 Google Cloud always offers [free billing and payment support to all users](https://cloud.google.com/billing/docs/how-to/resolve-issues), without the need to purchase a support plan.
 If you have already run up a large bill by accident, you are welcome to discuss the bill with Cloud Billing support.
 This is not a promise nor guarantee that Google Cloud will refund you in any way, however Cloud Billing can work with you to try to understand why you've received the invoice you did.

+# I'm locked out of my account because it was suspended!

+If you discovered your bill too late, and you're already suspended, use [this form](https://support.google.com/cloud/contact/cloud_platform_suspensions) to ask for help.

 # Links

 * [Setting up Budget Alerts](https://cloud.google.com/billing/docs/how-to/budgets)